MMAAOOHH/CarsAndCubes/README.md

   In `class Inventory` as `OnItemChanged`, in `Add();` Callback gets invoked when a new item is added to the inventory, `class InventoryUI` listens and calls `UpdateInventoryUi`

+  (also tried creating `class IObserver` and `class IObservable` but had a hard time figuring out how to really use them.

 - Object Pool
   As `class ObjectPool` - planned to be used while spawning new cubes but not implemented.
+Planned to be used with spawning items instead.